whitneyburton/portfolios/students/1507/dave-maurer/20160122-dave-maurer-m4.markdown

 and usually need to be stopped by the person I'm meeting with so we don't go over time.
 I'm also not shy about sharing my opinions personally with staff and students when I think something needs to be said, or can be tweaked.
 On that front I think I've always carried my weight, and hope that some of my ramblings have resulted in positive action.

+Feedback to People:
+Travis Haby: Travis has a great initial understanding of new concepts, and is good at conveying that understanding to others.
+In Kay posse, he almost always takes the lead when doing warm up, and is able to help other members with project questions, even if he hasn't worked on the project before.
+He helped me through linked lists using TDD, and I still refer back to that to this day to reinforce the approach.
+If I were Turing, I would put a bug in his ear about sticking around maybe...

+Bret Doucette: Bret’s understanding of MVC principles and his ability to quickly learn new technologies is a source of inspiration for me.
+An example of this is his adoption of Zombie for testing his websockets app.
+He was able to implement it, try it out, then trash it and switch to a totally different system all in a couple of days.
+I admire Bret’s dedication and work ethic, as evidenced by his git commits and the late hours I see him put in regularly.
+I would not hesitate to have him on any team I am a part of.

+Erik Butcher: Erik’s understanding of how code works is remarkable.
+At any time during our Game Time project, I knew I could go to him for help working through difficult parts of the logic.
+He was responsible for getting the tomatoes to go in random directions, which was giving me trouble when I tried to implement that feature.
+When crunch time comes, and something needs to get done, Erik is able to rise to the challenge.

+Aaron Greenspan: Aaron has an unquenchable desire to learn about and study computers and related concepts.
+His initiative in leading morning sessions on machine learning and AI is admirable, and his zeal is infectious.
+When around him I can’t help but feel more inquisitive and excited about code.
+Aaron could improve by slowing down sometimes and delving more deeply into certain concepts.
+He is learning an incredible amount about a lot of things, but eventually I believe he will gravitate toward mastery of a few.

 ### Playing a Part